 Other Sites in Virginia with Asbestos

-Shipyards, naval stations, and mines have been responsible for a lot of asbestos exposure in Virginia, but there have been plenty of other industries, workplaces, and buildings across the state that have put people at risk.
+Shipyards, naval stations, and mines have been responsible for significant amounts of asbestos exposure in Virginia; however, plenty of other industries, workplaces, and buildings across the state have put people at risk.

 - General Chemical Company, Fort Royal

 - Saint Laurent Paper, West Point